-In my opinion this says a lot.
+In my opinion, this says a lot.
 Why?
 Because it takes additional engineering time and manpower – in addition to planning – to make the effort to make better sound quality a design goal rather than a forgotten number on a spec sheet somewhere.

 I’d much rather pay a bit more for something I know is designed right from the beginning and I know sounds great rather than just made to be “ok” and barely passable.

 And by the way, for you spec nerds like me, the specs on this little amp are great.
-According to the company the Power Pack distortion actually decreases at higher frequencies, resulting in a clean and clear signal where your ear is most sensitive to distortion (less than 0.03% THD+N @ 1W, 1% THD+N at rated power).
+According to the company, the Power Pack distortion actually decreases at higher frequencies, resulting in a clean and clear signal where your ear is most sensitive to distortion (less than 0.03% THD+N @ 1W, 1% THD+N at rated power).

 Great for installation under seats and just about any small space you can think of.

 The great thing about the size is that you can fit it in incredibly small spaces which were unheard of years ago.
-A great example is some of today’s vehicles in which there’s extremely tight space inside the dashboard, perhaps besides or behind the current stereo.
+A great example is some of today’s vehicles in which there’s extremely tight space inside the dashboard, perhaps beside or behind the current stereo.

-It’s a great solution to the most difficult installation problems which years ago would have required either a ton more money to be spent by customers or unfortunately cause some people to just “give up’ as there weren’t any other options.
+It’s a great solution to the most difficult installation problems which years ago would have required either a ton more money to be spent by customers or unfortunately caused some people to just “give up’ as there weren’t any other options.

-It’s also a great fit for boats as well but you’d need to ensure it is protected against corrosion and exposure to the air and salt water since it’s not marine rated.
+It’s also a great fit for boats as well but you’d need to ensure it is protected against corrosion and exposure to the air and saltwater since it’s not marine rated.
 You can mount the tiny powerhouse by using the included zip cable ties to attach it to the nearest available wiring or mount it permanently using the included brackets and self-tapping screws.

 Don’t forget that because of its light weight you could also use double-sided adhesive tape or Velcro if desired for convenience.